RowpannSCP/XP/README.md

 - Server console
     - `xps deleteeverything` - Deletes everything
     - `xps migrate` - Migrates old database
+    - `xp_mysqltest` - Tests the mysql connection (only works if using mysql storage provider)
 ## Notes
 - Due to limitations with subkeys and my lack of willingness to make a complex system to handle this, XPECLimitedDicts cooldown will be combined when the default item is used,